 - Time for serving.
-Drain your spaghetti noodles and peas and place back into the empty pot or a large serving bowl.
-Pour the spinach pesto over the pasta and use tongs to gently mix and coat all the noodles.
+Drain your spaghetti noodles and peas and return them to the pot or tip them into a large serving bowl.
+Pour the spinach pesto over the pasta and use tongs to gently mix and coat the noodles.

 And don’t forget to serve this pasta with extra grated parmesan, kosher salt, and freshly ground pepper to taste.